Rita’s Story – There Is Always Hope!

 When my daughter was born, I wanted to stay home and raise her.
 I wanted to be the kind of mom my mother had been.
 But I wasn’t encouraged to do so.
 For a number of reasons, my husband and I thought we couldn’t make it financially if I didn’t work.
 In retrospect, I suppose I should have just said “no” to working outside the home.
 I suppose I was a little intimidated – both by my husband and by the world around me.

 During the difficult years of my first marriage, I was without peace.
 I didn’t want to be the head of our house, but because my husband wasn’t all that he should have been, I thought I had to take charge.
 Those things that had been important to me during my growing up years were not important to him.
 My husband and I did not share the same faith.
-To this day, I don’t believe that he ever wanted to hurt m or our daughter; he simply didn’t know how to be a godly man because he didn’t know God.
+To this day, I don’t believe that he ever wanted to hurt me or our daughter; he simply didn’t know how to be a godly man because he didn’t know God.
 During the trials of our marriage, he became more frustrated in his role as a husband and father.

 So many of the choices I made placed me in harm’s way.
 As a woman in need of relationships, I was vulnerable.
 In my vulnerability, I rebelled.
 And rebellion, as we all learn, can separate us from God.
-I was more and more lonely, more and more anxious about motherhood, and more and more angry with my situation.
+I grew more and more lonely, more and more anxious about motherhood, and more and more angry with my situation.

 At the time of my divorce, I was carrying a heavy burden.
 There were so many things that my family and friends didn’t know.
 So many of the choices I had made were contrary to God’s will.
-Probably most painful was the battle I was doing with myself.
+Probably most painful was the battle I was waging with myself.
 I was quick to use situation ethics; still, I had a sense of right and wrong.
 My rebellious nature conflicted with that “still small voice” within me.

 It was uncomfortable to be around some people, especially certain friends I had grown up with.
 So I put up barriers around the things that were too tender inside me.
 In self-defense, I cut myself off from those people whose lives seemed orderly and perfect.
 I told myself that I had to live differently because, after all, I was living in the real world which they could not understand.
 I cut myself off from people who cared and, instead, sought friendships with people who were also angry and hurting.